GaddamMeghana578/VisitorRegistration/README.md

 Steps to be followed to run this Application:

-• Install Node.js.(Go to http://nodejs.org)
+• Install Node.js.(Go to http://nodejs.org) if you don't have it on your system.

-• Install Mongodb.(Go to http://mongodb.com)
+• Install Mongodb.(Go to http://mongodb.com) if you don't have it on your system.

+• In your terminal clone this repo using https://github.com/GaddamMeghana578/VisitorRegistration.git

+• Move to the appropriate directory: cd VisitorRegistration

 • Start Mongo server.(run command mongod on the terminal)(on mac run command sudo mongod).

-• To install dependencies, open command prompt as an administrator and navigate to the root folder(VisitorRegistration).
-Run "yarn or yarn install".

-• Navigate to server folder(VisitorRegistration/server).
-Run the server using the command "node server.js".

-• Server is listening on port 3000.
-Open a browser and enter "http://localhost:3000" to run the client.
+• Open another window in terminal and in the project folder run "yarn or yarn install" or if you are using npm then npm install to install dependencies.

+• Run yarn start or npm start to see the app at "http://localhost:3000"

 Click on the below image to check the project (Visitor Portal) Demo.